Skip to content ↓

 Based on our commitment to organisational health and alignment), we regularly revisit Patrick Lencioni's six critical questions.
 The answers provide a consistent framework for everyone's decision-making.

 The Stour Federation Way is the set of principles guiding continuous improvement and mutual respect for all people.
 This is our philosophy for creating an ethic of excellence where everyone feels valued and supported.
-We embrace Kaizen, the philosophy of making small, consistent changes for the better, as we strive to improve our learning culture and welcome change.
-This requires maintaining a stable core to safeguard our values while embracing a disruptive edge to foster innovation.

 The Stour Federation Way is rooted in 10 core principles, organised into four key operational parts: